spectram/astrospectram/content/thoughts/leaves-and-butterflies.md

 Leaves fluttering in the wind
 Ephemeral butterflies living their dreams
-Wings flailing yet tethered to the ground
+Wings flailing, yet tethered to the ground
 Rising ever so slightly, distant from soil to sky

 On windless days,
 Life's breath held, in silence
-In hiatuses from the struggle
+Hiatuses from the struggle
 Mustering strength for the final fight

 Indifferent to the plight
-It is finally time to take flight
+It's finally time to take flight
 Untethered, leaves journey to the ground
 Wondering, if they could ever have been butterflies